 Absolute Advantage Trade Theory of Adam Smith

-International trade is one of the vital parts of any country.
-Trade practiced from early time onwards.
-Now its scope has increased manifold especially after the phenomenon of globalization.
-Merchentalists of the 17th century argued for international trade.
+International trade is one of the vital matters of any country.
+Trade practiced from the early time of human history.
+Now its scope has increased by manifold especially after the phenomenon of globalization.
+Merchentalists (mainly based in Germany) of the 17th century argued for international trade.
 They believed in trade and industry as the most productive activities.
 They traded for making more gain by earning gold and silver.
-They were also argued for surplus trade.
-But their trade was exploitative in nature.
+They were also argued for surplus trade and so trade was exploitative in nature.
 Later the classical school of economics came with new trade concepts.
 Adam Smith was a great legend who argued for international trade.
 He was a supporter of free trade, laissez-faire and market mechanism.
 Smith’s trade theory is popularly known as the ‘Absolute Advantage Trade Theory’.
-Through this theory, Smith explained the reason for the raising of international trade.
+Through this theory Smith explained the reason for the raising of international trade.

 Assumptions of the Theory